goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

 ---

 ## Building a BitTorrent Client
+This post is for those who are interested in the internal details of the BitTorrent protocol.

 This post contains all that I've learnt about building a BitTorrent Client with C. It's not a replacement for the BitTorrent Protocol spec.
 You can find the official spec [here](http://bittorrent.org/beps/bep_0003.html) though this is not as detailed and thorough as the [unofficial spec](http://wiki.theory.org/BitTorrentSpecification).
 I advise you to read both of them for a more comprehensive understanding of the protocol.

 This post does not cover working with trackerless torrents using [peer exchange](https://www.bittorrent.org/beps/bep_0011.html) and [Distributed Hash Table protocol](https://www.bittorrent.org/beps/bep_0005.html).
 It only covers the original protocol, which must involve a tracker.